Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Tunnel-coupled Bose condensates

 The system exhibits a range of different behaviors for various initial conditions.
 The dynamical modes are fully determined by the initial conditions $(\phi_0, z_0)$ and the dimensionless parameter $\Lambda$.
-In the following, we focus our discussion on the $\pi$-state dynamics and, therefore, without loss of generality, fix the initial condition for the relative phase to $\phi_0 = \pi$.
-The different possible dynamical regimes are conveniently represented in parameter space $(\Lambda, z_0)$~\cite{Pigneur2020}, which are illustrated in Fig.~\labelcref{fig:phasespaceportrait}$a)$.
-Let us review the three qualitatively different regimes for a fixed initial condition for $z_0$. \begin{itemize} \item \textit{Phase trapping}, occurring for $\Lambda < \Lambda_b(z_0)$.
+In the following, we focus our discussion on the $\pi$-trapped state dynamics and, therefore, without loss of generality, fix the initial condition for the relative phase to $\phi_0 = \pi$\footnote{It is important to note that the commonly discussed Josephson oscillation regime is excluded due to the initial condition choice of $\phi_0 = \pi$.
+We have indicated this regime with the gray shaded area in Fig.~\ref{fig:phasespaceportrait}.}.
+The different possible dynamical regimes are conveniently represented in parameter space $(\Lambda, z_0)$~\cite{Pigneur2020}, which are illustrated in Fig.~\ref{fig:dynamical_regimes}.
+Let us review the three qualitatively different regimes for a fixed initial condition for $z_0$. \begin{itemize} \item (Only) phase trapping, occurring for $\Lambda < \Lambda_b(z_0)$.
 The dynamics in this regime presents slightly deformed oscillations of the imbalance, such that $\langle \bar z \rangle_t = 0$.
 The expression $\langle ... \rangle_t$ indicates the temporal average.
 The relative phase is trapped around $\pi$, i.e., $\langle \bar \phi \rangle_t =\pm \pi$.
-This phenomenon is called $\pi_0$-oscillations and is shown in Fig.~\ref{fig:dynamical_regimes}$b)$.
+This phenomenon is called \textit{$\pi_0$-oscillations} and is shown in the left panel of Fig.~\ref{fig:phasespaceportrait}.